kroma-network/kroma/specs/glossary.md

 However, some of them will have already spent their gas.

-To handle this situation, we provide a option flag to indicate whether or not to participate in the public round.
+To handle this situation, we provide an option flag to indicate whether or not to participate in the public round.

 Since we're taking a conservative approach, the default value is set to false.